Uniform Resource Framework (URF) Specification

 Blank Tags

 If a resource has no tag, but a system has a need for some stronger identification in some context, a system may generate a blank tag to represent the resource.
-A blank tag is formed by resolving some IRI fragment identifier to the IRI https://urf.name/urf/.
-The fragment identifier must be unique for all blank tags within the context with which the blank tag will be shared.
-For example, a system might choose to generate a UUID according to RFC 4122 as the fragment identifier, forming the blank tag https://urf.name/urf/#330dca65-c7aa-49ab-b691-70af2b60ce03.
-Although blank tags have IDs, they are not in the https://urf.name/urf/ namespace—and indeed have no namespace—as blank tags have no names.
+A blank tag is formed by resolving some IRI fragment identifier to the IRI https://urf.name/urf/

 Types

 Each URF resource is the instance of some type.
-If a resource is not an instance of any more specific type, it is of type urf-Resource.
+If a resource is not an instance of any more specific type, it is of type urf-Resource

 ID Tag Types

 An ID tag indicates both the unique tag and the type of the resource, with the type being the part of the tag with the fragment removed.
-For example, the resource identified by the tag https://urf.name/Tree#456 (Tree#456) is of type Tree (itself a resource, identified by the tag https://urf.name/Tree).
-The resource ID must be globally unique across all resources of the same type.
-A resource ID will likely not be globally unique for resources of other types.
+For example, the resource identified by the tag https://urf.name/Tree#456

 Lexical ID Types

 The resources of some types are identified by ID tags that use the canonical lexical representation of the resource as the resource ID.
-For example, the urf-Boolean value true is identified by the tag https://urf.name/urf/Boolean#true (urf-Boolean#true).
-Similarly the integer 5, which in URF is an instance of the urf-Integer type, is identified by the tag https://urf.name/urf/urf-Integer#5 (urf-Integer#5).
+For example, the urf-Boolean

 Classes